GluuFederation/docs-ce-prod/3.1.1/source/authn-guide/intro.md

 In oxTrust, navigate to `Configuration` > `Manage Custom Scripts` > `Person Authentication` and check the `Enabled` box for each applicable interception script and save the page.

 By default, users will get the default authentication mechanism you specified [above](#default-authentication-mechanism) in the `Default acr` field.
-However, using the OpenID Connect `acr_value`, web and mobile applications can now request any enabled authentication mechanism.
+However, using the OpenID Connect `acr_value`, web and mobile applications can request any *enabled* authentication mechanism.

 To view which authentication mechanisms are enabled at your Gluu Server, you can check your OP URL: `https://<hostname>/.well-known/openid-configuration`.
 Find `"acr_values_supported"` to see a list of which `acr_values` applications can use to request a specific type of authentication.